 The neck is supported by seven cervical vertebrae, and nestled among those seven vertebrae are eight cervical nerves.
 Each of these nerves begins at a cervical nerve root that branches off from the spinal cord to send electrical signals, or messages, to different parts of the body.
 The cervical nerves are identified by abbreviation, similar to the cervical vertebrae, using the notations C1-C8.

 When a cervical nerve root becomes compressed or otherwise irritated due to a herniated disc, degenerative disc disease or other spinal condition, you can roughly determine the location of the spinal damage by where the symptoms travel to in your body.
 That’s because an issue with a particular cervical nerve will affect the area of your body receiving signals from that nerve.

 For instance, if cervical spinal stenosis has caused compression of the C6 cervical nerve root, you might experience tingling, numbness or weakness in the upper arms or wrists.
 Or, a problem with the C5 nerve root might cause shoulder pain or numbness.

 Here are the responsibilities of each cervical nerve root and where on the body you might experience corresponding discomfort:

 - C5: muscle function in the upper body

 - C6: wrist and biceps function

 - C7: triceps function

 - C8: hand function

-If this sounds familiar, consider the Laser Spine Institute (LSI) alternative to traditional open-back surgery.
-The award-winning surgeons at LSI will review your MRI or CT scan for free, and can help you regain your life using a minimally invasive, outpatient procedure.
-Contact LSI to learn how you can rediscover a life without pain.
+If this sounds familiar, consider Laser Spine Institute and our alternatives to traditional open back surgery.
+The specialists at Laser Spine Institute will review your MRI or CT scan for free, and our surgeons can help you reclaim your life by performing one of our minimally invasive, outpatient procedures.
+Contact Laser Spine Institute to learn how you can rediscover a life without pain.